UKCloud/documentation/articles/shared/shared-how-access-centos-update-servers.md

 ## Overview

-Each of the two security domains within the UKCloud cloud presents its own challenges regarding patching and updating CentOS machines.
-This document explains how to access the CentOS repository servers to receive updates.
+Each of the two security domains within the UKCloud platform presents its own challenges regarding patching and updating CentOS machines.
+This article explains how to access the CentOS repository servers to receive updates.

 Before you attempt to establish a connection to the CentOS repo servers, you need to make sure your virtual machines (VMs) can communicate with the CentOS server, which exists outside of your cloud organisation.